centrevillage/midi_cc_convert/README.md

 For example:
 ```
-10,20
-74,103
+:10,:20
+16:74,1:103
 ```

-Left value is MIDI IN CC number.
+Left value is MIDI IN CC ch:number.
-Right value is MIDI OUT CC number.
+Right value is MIDI OUT CC ch:number.

+When MIDI IN ch is blank, it's matching all channel.
+When MIDI OUT ch is blank, it's same to input channel.

 For executing this program:
 ```